-(iv) Equities:
+(iv) Listed equities:

 All listed equities are traded on major stock exchanges and are valued based on the quoted market price as at year end.
 If a closing trade price is unavailable, a latest bid price is reflected.
 If no bid price is available, the most recent trade price is used.
+Equity pooled fund units are recorded at fair values established by the respective fund trustee.